 Peter has been a leader of science education research and helped to found the Australasian Science Education Research Association (ASERA), the second oldest body of this kind in the world.
 He is best known for his seminal paper Science for All in 1985 and the many projects that followed in which he has worked to make that vision a reality in schooling.
 Peter has been a constant and active participant at ASERA and all its activities, including establishing the Early Career Workshops with Richard Gunstone.
 He has published numerous articles in RISE and served on its Editorial Board.
 Peter contributions at ASERA conferences by connecting with as many people has possible has made his contributions highly valued by his ASERA colleagues.

-His research studies have included explorations of alternative conceptions, conceptual change and metacognition.
+Richard’s research studies have included explorations of alternative conceptions, conceptual change and metacognition.
 His first involvement with ASERA was the 1974 ASERA conference.
-He is a past organiser of an ASERA conference (1984, with the late Jeff Northfield), he was a member of the first ASERA Board after incorporation of the Association in 1995 and remained a Board member until 2005, he has been a member of the RISE Editorial Board since some point in the 1980s (and was acting editor at times in the 1990s), and with Peter Fensham established the ASERA Pre Conference Workshops for Research Students and Early Career Staff.
+He is a past organiser of an ASERA conference (1984, with the late Jeff Northfield), he was a member of the first ASERA Board after incorporation of the Association in 1995 and remained a Board member until 2005, he has been a member of the RISE Editorial Board since 1986, and with Peter Fensham established the ASERA Pre Conference Workshops for Research Students and Early Career Staff.